pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 		They should all be stored securely.

 Once the enterprise server is deployed, deploy your cluster(s) (`helm install...`) and [register it(them) with the enterprise server](#3-register-your-cluster-with-the-enterprise-server).
+Note that you have the option to register your clusters directly in your values.yaml when deploying or after its deployment, using `pachctl`.

 You migh want to expose your cluster(s) to the internet.
 Check the setup of a Load Balancer in our [deployment section](../../../../deploy-manage/deploy/ingress/#loadbalancer).

 ## 3- Register Your Cluster With The Enterprise Server
 Similarly to the enterprise server, we can configure our pachyderm clusters to leverage Helm for licensing and authentication in one of two flavors:

-1. Provide enterprise registration information as a part of the Helm deployment.
+1. Provide enterprise registration information as a part of the Helm deployment of a cluster.
-1. Register with the Enterprise Server using pachctl commands.
+1. Register a cluster with the Enterprise Server using pachctl commands.

 ### Register Clusters With Helm
-Update your values.yaml with the enterprise server's root token, and network addresses for the pachyderm cluster and enterprise server to communicate ([for an example on localhost, see the example values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/enterprise-member-values.yaml)), or insert our minimal example below to your values.yaml.
+Add the enterprise server's root token, and network addresses to the values.yaml of each cluster you plan to deploy and register, for the cluster and enterprise server to communicate ([for an example on localhost, see the example values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/enterprise-member-values.yaml)), or insert our minimal example below to your values.yaml.

 === "values.yaml with activation of an enterprise license and authentication"